-<star/>: is replaced by the text from the user query
+<star/>: is replaced by the text from the user query.

-In our example the system might receive the request “WHAT IS ARTIFICIAL INTELLIGENCE”.
+In our example, the system might receive the request “WHAT IS ARTIFICIAL INTELLIGENCE?”
 The input will first be normalized by removing interpunctions and ignoring the case.
 When the question matches the pattern, the answer can be displayed as specified in the template.
-The template in our example will first print the text “Here you can find information about artificial intelligence” replacing the <star/> tag by the text which matched the pattern.
-Additionally, it wil show a button which will redirect to the related Wikipedia article.
+The template in our example will first print the text “Here you can find information about artificial intelligence,” replacing the <star/> tag by the text which matched the pattern.
+Additionally, it will show a hyperlink that will redirect to the related Wikipedia article.

-Statistical-based Chatbots
+Statistics-based chatbots

 Chatbots can also be built using statistical machine learning techniques to train the chatbot using example conversations.